vegaprotocol/specs/user-interface/6003-POSI-positions.md

 When looking at a list of positions a user...
 - see the market
-- See open volumne
+- See open volume
-- Avergage entry price
+- Average entry price
 - Mark price
-- see un-realised profit
+- see un-realized profit
-  - Wtih or without fees
+  - With or without fees
 - See a margin balance
 - Follow a prompt to close a position